 Press the Test button; if working properly, the power will be immediately cut

 Press Reset again, and your device should turn on again

-If the power is not cut when you press the Test button, your outlet needs to be services.
+If the power is not cut when you press the Test button, your outlet needs to be serviced.
 Give us a call and we can get it fixed for you in a timely manner!
-Until them, please refrain from using the faulty outlet due to safety concerns.
+Until then, please refrain from using the faulty outlet due to safety concerns.